TransitionbyDesign/homemaker/content/articles/the-diy-house.md

 longitude: -1.267695
 title: The DIY House
-summary: The DIY House follows a rapid retrofit approach of an existing building and includes its future residents in the design and construction process to create a safe and comfortable home.
+summary: The DIY House follows a rapid retrofit approach of an existing building and includes its future residents in the design and construction process.
 hero_image: "/content/assets/the-diy-house.png"
 youtube_url: ''
 region: ''